Photo: Unknown (prototype asset) / project prototype

 - Hiroshima/Miyajima: Peak late November

-Tofuku-ji (Kyoto): The most spectacular single koyo site in Japan — the extraordinary Tsutenkyo Bridge (the extraordinary covered wooden bridge over the extraordinary maple canyon — the most photographed autumn image in Japan), the extraordinary 2,000 maple trees in the extraordinary Sanzen-in valley.
+Tofuku-ji (Kyoto): One of the most spectacular single koyo sites in Japan — the Tsutenkyo Bridge (a covered wooden bridge over a maple canyon, among the most photographed autumn images in the country) and roughly 2,000 maple trees in the Sanzen-in valley.

-Arashiyama (Kyoto): The extraordinary bamboo grove and the extraordinary Togetsukyo Bridge in autumn colors — the most beautiful autumn view in urban Japan.
+Arashiyama (Kyoto): The bamboo grove and Togetsukyo Bridge in autumn colors — one of the most beautiful autumn views in urban Japan.

 Winter: Onsen and Snow